 TThe Group has a responsibility to conduct its business in an ethical and transparent way.
 Accordingly, we adhere to a set of business principles which include a commitment to human rights principles.
 Policies and procedures underpin the Group’s overall control and governance structure, as well as supporting our 4Cs culture, including policies covering conduct, whistleblowing, recruitment, anti-bullying and harassment, health and safety, anti-bribery and corruption, diversity and equality, compassionate leave, disciplinary, and religious holidays.
 These policies are reviewed and updated as appropriate in line with changes to best practice and/or legislation.

-The Group has a procurement and supplier performance management policy that supports the Group's procurement and supplier management framework.
+The Group has a procurement and supplier relationship management policy that supports the Group’s procurement and supplier management framework.
 This is designed to attract the best suppliers and secure best value from them, to manage risks, and to ensure that relevant regulatory and legal obligations are met.

 The Group's policies and frameworks reflect our commitment to minimise the risk of modern slavery or human trafficking occurring anywhere in our business operations.

 We include appropriate measures in our due diligence processes to engage suppliers and business partners on a risk assessed basis.
 As part of the procurement and supplier performance management policy we ensure that all of our suppliers undergo a stringent due diligence process before engagement and continued oversight and performance management during that engagement.
 Compliance with human rights, fair treatment and reasonable remuneration for colleagues as well as safe working conditions are all reviewed.

-As part of the pre-employment and recruitment process for our colleagues, we ensure that all colleagues are legally permitted to work within the UK and that they are joining us of their own free will and are not coerced to join us.
-HISL and AICL are both regulated financial services firms, and background and financial checks are undertaken on all of our colleagues.
+As part of the pre-employment and recruitment process for our colleagues, we ensure that all colleagues are legally permitted to work within the UK and that they are joining us of their own free will and have not been coerced to join us.
+HISL and AICL are both regulated financial services firms, and background and financial checks are undertaken on all new starters.
 We also require our suppliers to operate in a similar manner, where it is appropriate in context of the services they provide to the Group.